-Precision Approach Path Indicator (PAPI) and Abbreviated PAPI (APAPI) lights provide pilots with a safe and accurate glide slope on final approach to the runway.
+Precision Approach Path Indicator (PAPI) and Abbreviated PAPI (APAPI) lights provide pilots with a safe and accurate glide slope on the final approach to the runway.
 A PAPI aviation light system uses a row of light housing assemblies (LHAs) placed perpendicular to the airport’s runway approach path.
 Pilots can easily determine if their approach is too high, too low or correctly on-slope through combinations of red and white lights.
 Flash PAPI/APAPI lights are available in 3 basic models with multiple configuration options to meet ICAO, FAA and STANAG requirements.

 - Permanent runways